Cybersecurity

 User Training

-The service we recommend here will randomly send emails, once a month, to each employee that is a very real-looking fake email.
-Should the employee click on anything they shouldn’t, they are sent to a website that very respectfully explains what they clicked on and has them take a quick security test to better prepare them for the next fake email they will get.
+The Anti-Phishing service we use will randomly send a very realistic-looking fake email to each employee once a month.
+If an employee clicks on anything they shouldn’t, they are sent to a website that politely explains what they clicked on and asks them to take a quick security test to better prepare them for the next fake email they will receive.

 Multi-factor authentication